 I love Gummi bears and dislike olives

-Jonathan Swanson- Assistant Instructor
+Jonathan Swanson- Open Water Scuba Instructor

 I got bit by the scuba bug a little over 4 years ago.
 My first dive made me realize that there is a whole other world to explore just a few feet below the surface.
 While all the different kinds of life in the ocean are impressive in their own way, some of my favorites are the tiny creatures.
 The things that go unnoticed if you don't stop and look.
 The excitement of discovery when a new diver sees this for the first time is one of the reasons I love teaching scuba.